ingjuanocampo/CompositeDelegateAdapter/README.md

 Please be aware that the model you will use here should represent what need to be bound into the ViewHolder.

-3. DelegateViewHolder: This class extends from `RecyclerView.ViewHolder` and is the one in charge to bind the information of the assigned `RecyclerViewType` when the adapter binds the for that particular position.
+3. DelegateViewHolder: This class extends from `RecyclerView.ViewHolder` and is the one in charge of biding the information assigned to `RecyclerViewType` for the given position.

 For example: